Also: Students can get credit at hospice and lifeguard tryouts set

 To provide well-rounded care, Blanc is building community partnerships.
 She has arranged for a psychotherapist to work in the office one day a week, and works with Platinum Health Fitness and Yoga.

-Previously, she was assistant in internal medicine and family practice in Orange City and Daytona Beach, where she would help patients understand the nature of their illness and how they could make improvements through lifestyle changes.
+Previously, in Orange City and Daytona Beach, she helped patients understand the nature of their illness and how they could make improvements through lifestyle changes.
 Several of them told her she should have her own practice, she said.

 “I treat the total person,” she said.
 “A lot of physical illness stems from habits.
 My goal is to not just prescribe medicine but look at his lifestyle leading up to the illness.”